-It’s hard to think of a clearer command in scripture more overlooked, minimized, and simply disobeyed in our easy-going evangelicalism than baptism.
+It’s hard to think of a clearer command in scripture that has been more overlooked, minimized, or simply disobeyed in our easy-going evangelicalism than baptism.

-Baptism is the first act of obedience for those who have believed in the Lord Jesus and become His disciples in this great commission text.
-In the early days of the Church, baptism immediately follows conversion.
+Baptism by immersion is the first act of obedience for those who have believed in the Lord Jesus and become His disciples.
+In the early days of the Church, baptism immediately followed conversion.

 - Acts 2:38: ... repent and each of you be baptized in the name of Jesus Christ for the forgiveness of your sins

 - Acts 8:12: But when they believed Philip preaching the good news about the kingdom of God and the name of Jesus Christ, they were being baptized, men and women alike.